helio-fm/helio-sequencer/Docs/getting-microtonal.md

 *Note: this describes the key mapping on the host side, but you'll need to set it up on the plugin's side as well.
 Unfortunately, can't help you with that, as it depends on the plugin, but here's an [example](https://soundbytesmag.net/microtonality-in-falcon/).*

 The page allows you to adjust key mappings manually and preview the mapped keys by clicking on them.
-The upper limit is set to 2048 keys - this is the maximum number of keys that can fit into 16 MIDI channels.
-Which would be enough to handle temperaments of size up to 192-EDO:
+The upper limit for each source channel is set to 2048 keys, this is the maximum number of keys that can fit into 16 target MIDI channels.
+2048 keys would be enough to handle temperaments of size up to 192-EDO:

 ![keyboard-mapping-page]

+*(source channel selection at the top, channel paging at the bottom)*

 Some additional actions are available via context menu:
  * reset to the default mapping (modulo based),